benjaminion/upgrading-ethereum-book/src/book.md

 Quantum-resistant alternatives such as [zkSTARKs](https://eprint.iacr.org/2018/046.pdf) are known, but currently not as practical as the BLS scheme.
 The expectation is that, at some point, we will migrate to such a scheme as a drop-in replacement for BLS signatures.

 In case someone overnight unveils a sufficiently capable quantum computer, [EIP-2333](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2333.md) (which is a standard for BLS key generation in Ethereum) describes a way to generate a hierarchy of [Lamport signatures](https://en.wikipedia.org/wiki/Lamport_signature).
 Lamport signatures are believed to be quantum secure, but come with their own limitations.
-In principle we could make an emergency switch over to these to tide us over while implementing STARKs.
+In principle, we could make an emergency switch over to these to tide us over while implementing STARKs.
 But this would be extremely challenging in practice.

 #### BLS library functions